India continues to be world's fastest-growing economy, thanks to Modinomics: BJP | Politics

 India continues to be the fastest-growing economy in the world while the economy of other countries, including that of China, is contracting, Islam said.

-The BJP spokesperson said Prime Minister Modi has taken several ''decisive and visionary'' decisions to strengthen the country's economy with ''special focus'' on increasing the income of people.
+The BJP spokesperson said the prime minister has taken several ''decisive and visionary'' decisions to strengthen the country's economy, with a ''special focus'' on increasing the income of people.

+''People's income is increasing.
+Consumption indicates an increase in income.
+People are in a better position today,'' Islam said.

-He added that the prime minister has also taken several ''key initiatives'' in the social welfare sector. ''Over the past nine and a half years, Prime Minister Modi has rolled out as many as 313 public welfare schemes and programmes which have empowered the poor and needy across the country,'' Islam said.
+He added that the prime minister has also taken several ''key initiatives'' in the social welfare sector. ''Over the last nine-and-a-half years, Prime Minister Modi has rolled out as many as 313 public welfare schemes and programmes that have empowered the poor and needy across the country,'' Islam said.

-The Modi government has ''successfully'' faced several challenges in the past nine and a half years, turning ''challenges into opportunities'', the BJP leader said.
+The Modi government has ''successfully'' faced several challenges in these nine-and-a-half years, turning ''challenges into opportunities'', the BJP leader said.

-''The manner in which Prime Minister Modi has secured our nation and also given a fillip to our economy, the entire world is awestruck and appreciates his efforts,'' he added.
+''The manner in which Prime Minister Modi has secured our country and also given a fillip to our economy, the entire world is awestruck and appreciates his efforts,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)